pleabargain/EnglishHelpsYourCareer/topic onboarding.md

 # questions
+- What has been the biggest surprise for you?

 # statements

-* The process can take a couple of weeks.
+ - The process can take a couple of weeks.
-* Because the company is so complex, there are multiple layers of security.
+ - Because the company is so complex, there are multiple layers of security.

 # dialogues